nelic234/Computer_Vision_Final_Project/README.md

 ## Background

 DeepFake detection is a critical task in modern multimedia forensics.
 In this project, we explored enhanced detection methods using motion (optical flow) and spatial (depth map) cues, drawing on recent advances in both traditional computer vision and deep learning models such as Vision Transformers.
+We trained ViT and Swin transformers using both methods and compared the results.
+Finally, we also combined the two and trained the third and final model.

 ---